false-schemers/siof/README.md

 Here's how you can compile SIOF on a unix box:

 ```
-gcc -o siof -Wall -O3 -DNDEBUG siof.c
+gcc -o siof -lm -Wall -O3 -DNDEBUG siof.c
 ```

 Please note that some compilers may issue hundreds of warnings; we recommend to add `-Wno-parentheses-equality` for Clang and `-D_CRT_SECURE_NO_WARNINGS` for Windows headers (unless you want to hear that `fopen` is no longer a reasonable way to open files).
+Some compilers link `<math.h>` library automatically, some require explicit option like `-lm` above.

 If you specify high optimization settings as in the example above, be ready for long compilation times.
 But it's usually worth the wait: the executable is smaller and faster (which is important because the speed was traded for code size).